nasa/HyperCP/README.md

 Process data from raw binary (Satlantic HyperSAS '.RAW' collections) to L1A (Hierarchical Data Format 5 '.hdf').
 Calibration files and the RawFileReader.py script allow for interpretation of raw data fields, which are read into HDF objects.

 **Solar Zenith Angle Filter**: prescreens data for high SZA (low solar elevation) to exclude files which may have been collected post-dusk or pre-dawn from further processing. *Triggering the SZA threshold will skip the entire file, not just samples within the file, so do not be overly conservative with this selection, particularly for files collected over a long period.* Further screening for SZA min/max at a sample level is available in L2 processing.
+This option is currently only applied when using Satlantic SolarTracker (SATNAV) raw data; it is available again for all platforms at L2.
 **Default: 60 degrees (e.g. Brewin et al., 2016)**

 #### Level 1B